jimbobbennett/AttendeeDetectorWorkshop/Steps/BuildAnAppToTakeAPhoto.md

 The overall flow of this code is:

 1. Create the camera and a window
-1. Loop forever, capturing a frame from the camera and displaying it on screen
+2. Loop forever, capturing a frame from the camera and displaying it on screen
-1. Every millisecond check for a key press.
-If no key is pressed, or a key other than space is pressed, continue the loop capturing the next frame from the camera
+3. Every millisecond check for a key press.
+If no key is pressed, or a key other than space is pressed, continue the loop capturing the next frame from the camera and display it on screen.
-1. If the space key is pressed, break out of the loop and clean up the app before exiting
+4. If the space key is pressed, break out of the loop and clean up the app before exiting

 Lets look in more detail at the actual code.